Today’s cars are built with safety features designed to minimize property damage and reduce injuries.

 Fraud: While at the scene, the driver and his passengers may say they weren’t injured.
 Later, they may decide to “cash-in” on the accident by filing fraudulent claims of whiplash and other injuries.

-By promptly notifying and then cooperating with your own insurance company, you’re giving them sufficient time to investigate the incident.
 Your insurance company needs to hear your side of the story as soon as possible after the accident.
 This is especially important if the other driver decides the accident was your fault and not theirs.

 Yes.
 If you’ve been in a Pennsylvania car accident and have an injury or property damage, contact the other driver’s insurance company and report the accident.
 You will be assigned a claim number and will be contacted by a claims adjuster.